 NKU’s Center for Simulation Education uses technology and thoughtfully designed spaces to create a safe learning environment where students can practice real-life healthcare situations.
-The center features nine inpatient simulation rooms including an operating room, and a multi-bed critical care room.
+The center features eight inpatient simulation rooms including an operating room, and a multi-bed critical care room.
 In addition, the center has a simulated home health environment and eight outpatient examination rooms.
 The simulation spaces, as described below, allow for exploration and learner-centered education.

 The critical care simulation room provides students with an opportunity to participate in simulation in a multi-patient environment.